-This is why socialist societies are not only easily capable of mass imprisonment and mass murder, but are driven to continually persecute dissenters.
+This is why socialist societies are not only easily capable of mass imprisonment and mass murder, but are driven to continually persecute dissenters, (real or imagined).
 Brutality serves the dual purpose of providing the government with scapegoats, and instilling fear to keep individuals in line with the government, so they don’t rebel.

 Footnote Transcript for 5:33: